shivannis/xandr-docs-public/xandr-docs/articles/monetize/dynamic-learn-percentage.md

 ---
-title : Microsoft Monetize - Dynamic Learn Percentage description : Learn about Dynamic Learn and how it can used to accelerate the learning process and improve publisher revenue eCPM.
+title: Dynamic Learn Percentage
+description: Learn about Dynamic Learn and how it can used to accelerate the learning process and improve publisher revenue eCPM.
 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Dynamic learn percentage
+# Dynamic learn percentage

 > [!TIP]
 > This guide only applies to the legacy line item.
 If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).